Bubobubobubobubo/sardine/docs/sardinopedia.md

     S('pluck', midinote='C5@penta').out(i)
     again(notes, d=0.5, i=i+1)
 ```
-You can use the `@` to **qualify** a note, to summon a collection of notes or a structure based on the provided note. `C@penta` will raise a major pentatonic scale based on middle C. There is a list of scales, modes, chords, structures, etc.. that are stored in memory.
-You can't do much with them and they will likely be removed sooner or later:
+You can use the `@` to **qualify** a note, to summon a collection of notes or a structure based on the provided note. `C@penta` will raise a major pentatonic scale based on middle C. Be careful while using them as they will instantly turn a single token into a list of `x` tokens.
+You might want to filter part of a qualifiers note collection.

 ```python
 # ====== #